Business Compliance12 min read30 April 2026

 AML/CFT Compliance Singapore: What Every SME Needs to Know (2026 Guide)

-In 2026, AML/CFT compliance is not optional for any Singapore business.
-This guide explains what the law requires, which businesses face the strictest obligations, and the practical steps every SME should take.
+In 2026, AML/CFT compliance is not a nice-to-have for Singapore businesses.
+This guide walks through what the law actually requires, which businesses face the strictest obligations, and the concrete steps every SME should take.

 What Are AML and CFT?

-Anti-Money Laundering (AML) refers to the laws, regulations, and procedures designed to prevent criminals from disguising illegally obtained funds as legitimate income.
-Money laundering typically involves three stages: placement (introducing illegal funds into the financial system), layering (moving money through complex transactions to obscure its origin), and integration (using the "cleaned" money for legitimate purposes).
+Anti-Money Laundering (AML) covers the laws and procedures designed to stop criminals from passing off dirty money as legitimate income.
+The classic pattern involves three stages: placement (getting cash into the financial system), layering (moving it through complex transactions to obscure the trail), and integration (using the "cleaned" money for legitimate purposes).

-Countering the Financing of Terrorism (CFT) refers to measures designed to detect and prevent the use of funds -- whether from legal or illegal sources -- to finance terrorist activities.
+Countering the Financing of Terrorism (CFT) targets the use of any funds — legal or illegal in origin — to finance terrorist activities.

 Key AML/CFT Laws in Singapore